Welcome! This post is part one of a three-part series on building and managing a marketing budget.

 Nearly every marketer on the planet — no matter the role, industry, or seniority — has to make decisions about where to invest their marketing dollars.
 Those investment decisions will have a huge impact on every team’s success.

-In this post, we’ll provide some recommendations for the very beginning of your marketing budget’s life — that crucial time when your team is making decisions about how to organize and structure its marketing budget.
+We’ll provide some recommendations for the very beginning of your marketing budget’s life.
+That crucial time when your team is making decisions about how to organize and structure its marketing budget.

 - Our recommendation for how to structure a marketing budget

-- How and why Marketing and Finance structure budgets differently
+- How and why marketing and finance structure budgets differently

-Organizing your marketing budgets
+Organizing your Marketing Budgets

 - By Business Unit or Product Line: This top-level structure divides spend according to discrete business units.
 Companies operating in multiple industries will typically adopt this format (separating spend by brand) with a secondary level of classification according to region or type of marketing activity.